Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Goss-Hänchen shifts

-For a given transverse wave vector $k_{y0}$ that corresponds to the incidence angle $\varOmega_1(k_{y0})$, we account for the incident, reflected, and transmitted beams that fall with an incident angle in the range $[0, \pi/2]$, in order to investigate the GH shifts induced by the spatially modulated potential in phosphorene.
-The incident, reflected, and transmitted beams are then given by
+We study the GH shifts induced by the spatially modulated potential in phosphorene under certain conditions.
+In fact, for a given transverse wave vector $k_{y0}$ corresponding to the incident angle $\varOmega_1(k_{y0})$, we consider the incident, reflected, and transmitted beams falling with an incident angle in the interval $[0, \pi/2]$.
+These beams are each represented in terms of the eigenspinors as follows

-where $g(k_y-k_{y0})$ is a Gaussian-shaped and single-peaked positive definite function around the primary wave vector $k_{y0}$.
-It describes the well-collimated incident beam.
-With the aid of boundary conditions, the reflection $r(k_y)$ and transmission $t(k_y)$ can be written in complex notation as follows
+and $g(k_y-k_{y0})$ is a Gaussian and single peaked positive definite function around the primary wave vector $k_{y0}$.
+It describes the well collimated incident beam.
+Using boundary conditions, the reflection $r(k_y)$ and transmission $t(k_y)$ can be written in complex notation as